 In order to earn the CMA certification, candidates must pass both parts of the CMA Exam.
-Part 1 covers Financial Planning, Performance and Analytics.
-Part 2 covers Strategic Financial Management.
+Preparation for the CMA Exam is the key to its success.
 Becker helps CMA candidates prepare for both parts of the exam with the best CMA Exam prep.
 Preparing for the CMA Exam requires a significant investment of time and energy, but we’re dedicated to helping you succeed and earn the certification.

 CMA Exam study tips

 The Institute of Management Accountants (IMA) recommends spending between 150 and 170 hours of studying per exam part.
-Three hundred hours of studying doesn't come easy especially if you're also working full-time to meet the CMA experience requirement.
-There are a number of things you can do to help make the most of your CMA Exam prep time, including following these CMA study tips:
+Over 300 hours of CMA Exam prep doesn't come easy especially if you're also working full-time to meet the CMA experience requirement.
+There are several things you can do to help make the most of your CMA prep time, including following these helpful study tips:

 1. Use a CMA Exam prep course